almet/notmyidea/content/dev/carto-forms.rst

 I can see some use cases for this.
 The first one is a collaborative map, with facet filtering.
 Let's draw a potential user flow:

-* An "administrator" goes to the website and create a form to list all the alternative-related events.
+* An "administrator" goes to the website and creates a form to list all the alternative-related events.
 He creates the following fields:

   * Name: a plain text field containing the name of the event.